prplecake/ip_push/README.rst

 rate-limit yourself to one request per minute.
 Failure to do so may result in being blocked.

-.. _WTF Is My IP:: https://wtfismyip.com
+.. _WTF Is My IP: https://wtfismyip.com

 Settings go in the "settings.json" file.
 An example is included with the proper keys, all you have to do is copy "settings.json.example" to "settings.json"